Stacey Pensgen

 Stacey Elizabeth Pensgen (born May 25, 1982) is an American former competitive figure skater who won the silver medal at the 2000 Four Continents Championships.
 She is currently the evening meteorologist for WHEC-TV News10NBC in Rochester, New York.

 Personal life and education

 Pensgen was born in Fairport, New York.
 She trained in gymnastics from the age of three until she was fifteen.
 She was a regional champion in 1994 and 1995.

 Pensgen studied at Lahser High School in Bloomfield Hills, Michigan.
 She later attended Oakland Community College, and the University of Colorado.
 In 2007, she graduated with a Bachelor of Science degree in meteorology from SUNY Brockport.

+She is a fan of the Buffalo Bills National Football League team.

 Skating career

 Pensgen began skating at the age of six after watching figure skating on television.
 From 1998, she was coached mainly by Richard Callaghan at the Onyx in Rochester.
 She was also coached by Mitch Moyer at the Detroit Skating Club in Bloomfield Hills, Michigan.
 She represented Genesee Figure Skating Club.

 Competing in single skating, Pensgen won the bronze medal at the 1999 ISU Junior Grand Prix in Canada and the silver medal at the 2000 Four Continents Championships.
 Her highest placement at the U.S. Championships was sixth in 2000.

 In the 2001–02 season, Pensgen was coached by Callaghan and Sergei Petrovsky in Michigan.
 In 2003, she trained under Diana Ronayne in Colorado Springs, Colorado.

 Pensgen also competed in pair skating.
 Early in her career, she skated with her brother, Nathan Pensgen.
 In 2002, she teamed up with Derek Trent and placed 14th at the 2003 U.S. Championships.